The ultimate West Canada Guide

 Athabasca Glacier

-The most known and also most visited glacier is the Athabasca Glacier.
-Although it is easy accessible, it is absolutely not recommended to hike by yourself on the glacier.
-There are guided tours to explore the toe of the glacier and also buses, called „Ice Explorer“ who will bring you up there.
-I chose the „Full Day Deluxe Tours“ Athabasca Glacier IceWalks, which was a really good decision, because you will go further as the normal tours.
+The most well-known and most visited glacier within the Columbia Icefield is the Athabasca Glacier.
+Although it’s easily accessible, it is strongly advised not to hike on the glacier by yourself due to hidden crevasses and other dangers.
+There are guided tours available to explore the toe of the glacier, and special buses called “Ice Explorers” that take you further up.
+I chose the Full Day Deluxe Tours with Athabasca Glacier IceWalks, which turned out to be a great decision, it takes you deeper onto the glacier than the standard tours, offering a more immersive and unforgettable experience.

 Read nextAthabasca Glacier Icewalks in Jasper National Park Canada